shooshx/corewars8086_js/README.md

 - disassembly of code as it is executed
 - breakpoints in code
 - ability to set the program load address manually in the debugger
+- view of the stack and shared memory

 Coming up features:
-- code and data breakpoints
+- data breakpoints
-- view of the stack and common memory
 - watch view with full featured watch language
 - zoomable memory canvas
 - fixed randomization bug